HRI-EU/tulip_agent/README.md

     * `TulipCotAgent`: COT implementation; derives a plan for the necessary steps and searches for dedicated tools
     * `AutoTulipAgent`: Fully autonomous variant; may use the search tool at any time
   * `base_agent`: Conventional baseline
+    * `BaseAgent`: LLM agent without tool access
-    * `BaseAgent`: Uses regular tool descriptions in its system prompt
+    * `ToolAgent`: Uses regular tool descriptions in its system prompt
 * `example`: A minimalistic application example with a calculator
 * `eval`: Evaluation setup
 * `tests`: Tests